syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Scrolling.md

 ## Touch scroll

-In [touch](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-enabletouchscroll "touch") supported devices you can scroll and show the content by swipe left, right, top and bottom.
-Disable touch scroll by setting [`enableTouchScroll`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-enabletouchscroll "enableTouchScroll") property of [`scrollSettings`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings "scrollSettings") as `false`.
+In touch  supported devices you can scroll and show the content by swipe left, right, top and bottom.
+Disable touch scroll by setting `EnableTouchScroll`  property of `ScrollSettings`  as `false`.

 The following code example describes the above behavior.

 {% tabs %}

-{% highlight CSHTML %}
+{% highlight razor %}

 	  @(Html.EJ().Grid<OrdersView>("Scrolling")
             .Datasource((IEnumerable<object>)ViewBag.datasource)